TOD-theses/paper-T-RACE/main.typ

 $
   sigma arrow.r^(T_A) sigma_1 arrow.r^(T_B) sigma prime \
   sigma arrow.r^(T_B) sigma_2 arrow.r^(T_A) sigma prime prime \
-  sigma prime eq.not sigma prime prime
+  sigma prime != sigma prime prime
 $

 So, starting from an initial state, when we execute first $T_A$ and then $T_B$ it will result in a different state, than when executing $T_B$ and afterwards $T_A$.